Fieldnotes on How Roots Flourish Without Soil

-At best, this is a documentary endeavor following my friends.
+At its core, this is a documentary endeavor following my friends.
 It is quite simply a collection of images with the homies in our down time, family time, and the other times.

 Noteable Awards + Recognition: